tjwhitaker/worldgan/README.md

 ### /writing

 Paper and proposal latex and pdf files.
-Also contains the repo for the project description website.
+Also contains the repo for the project description website and a power point presentation.